9 Ways Your Website Is Killing Your Business

 People go online to look for local businesses.
 In 2021, Visual Objects surveyed 500 consumers.
 They found that 76% of people search for a company online before visiting in person.

 Without a website, you could lose thousands of dollars in potential sales.
-That said, a bad website can also hurt your business.
+That said, a bad website can also harm your business by:

 A lot can go wrong with a website.
 Large organizations dedicate specialized experts to support their web operations for a reason.
 As a small business owner, you're likely managing it alone.
 Some may have delegated this task to someone "good with computers."
 Few have an expert on staff.